schreddies/schreddies.github.io/whenYouMakeYourAppSecureByIncident.md

 # Secure by incident and surprise
 ## Story about weird and totally unplanned countermeasures for CSRF vulnerability that should not work
 ## Intro 1
-To properly reheat your pizza: turn on stow on the middle option.
+To properly reheat your pizza: turn on stove on the middle heating option.
 After putting pizza on a hot skillet, heat it for a few minutes.
-Then, add some water drops around and put the lid on top and heat for a few more minutes.
+Then, add some water drops around pizza and put the lid on top and heat for a few more minutes.
+Done.
 ## Proper intro
 Story of how I was stumbled, by a fairly simple non-vulnerable vulnerability.
 ## What CSRF is